MattHodge/Graphite-PowerShell-Functions/README.md

 ![alt text](http://i.imgur.com/aFVttVg.jpg "Start-SQLStatsToGraphite with Verbose Output")

+This function requires the Microsoft SQL PowerShell Modules/SnapIns.
+The easiest way to get these is to download them from the [SQL 2012 R2 SP1 Feature Pack](http://www.microsoft.com/en-us/download/details.aspx?id=35580).
+You will need to grab the following:
+* Microsoft® SQL Server® 2012 Shared Management Object
+* Microsoft® System CLR Types for Microsoft® SQL Server® 2012
+* Microsoft® Windows PowerShell Extensions for Microsoft® SQL Server® 2012

 ## Installing as a Service

 Once you have edited the configuration file and verified everything is functioning correctly by running either `Start-StatsToGraphite` or `Start-SQLStatsToGraphite` in an interactive PowerShell session, you might want to install one or both of these scripts as a service.